uc-cdis/indexd/README.md

 Digital IDs are intended to be publicly readable documents, and therefore contain no information other than resource locators.
-However, in order to prevent unauthorized editing of Digital IDs, each Digital ID keeps a roll-based access control string (RBAC).
+However, in order to prevent unauthorized editing of Digital IDs, each Digital ID keeps a list of authorization rules (authz).
-This RBAC string contains the rules of identities of users that have specific permissions for the associated Digital ID.
-For backward compatibility, the ACL list that was used for access control is still available, it would be used if RBAC is not present.
+This authz string contains the rules of identities of users that have specific permissions for the associated Digital ID.
+For backward compatibility, the ACL list that was used for access control is still available, it would be used if authz is not present.

 The second layer of user defined aliases are introduced to add flexibility of supporting human readable identifiers and allow referencing existing identifiers that are created in other systems.